You can read the tutorial below, or watch a video version of it:

 Syncing with your mobile devices

 To sync data with your other computers or mobile devices, you’ll need a Pagico ID account to tie your devices together.
 You can create a new Pagico ID account right inside Pagico or in Pagico Mobile, the mobile app.
-To sign up for a Pagico ID account in Pagico, just switch to the Workspaces section and follow the on-screen instructions.
-Once your Pagico ID account is created, our server will automatically create a Personal Sync Workspace for you, and it'll be named as "Personal Sync" by default (you can change this name in the workspace settings tab).
+To sign up for a Pagico ID account in Pagico, just switch to the Preferences section and follow the on-screen instructions.

 Capturing stuff into Pagico